-The RISE program is designed to be a two year program, but clients are evaluated for length of stay case-by-case.
+The RISE program is designed to be a two-year program, but clients are evaluated for the length of stay on a case-by-case basis.

 What does the RISE program offer?

 RISE provides housing, case management, employment support, educational support, mentorship, financial literacy, and light financial assistance to its participants.